erenworld/erenworld/README.md

 Commits and tags are signed with my SSH key fingerprint: `sS4V0G6hZMY4wzPIppaC8wXgGxtqZdzxJYrbSMOfEWE`.
 NPM packages are published under [`erenturkoglu`](https://www.npmjs.com/~erenturkoglu).

 I try to stay responsive to issues, pull requests, and comments.
-However, I receive hundreds of notifications per week, so if I’ve missed something, feel free to tag me in a comment.
+If I’ve missed something, feel free to tag me in a comment.

 #### You can sponsor my work via: